UCLComputerScience/pgta/hr.md

 #### Decreases in FTE

-You should avoid changing PGTAs’ hours once they have been allocated.
-If a PGTA has their hours allocation reduced the staffing team must be informed immediately so they can make the necessary changes to the contract and avoid the PGTA being overpaid.
+You should avoid changing PGTAs' hours once they have been allocated.
+If a PGTA has their hours' allocation reduced the staffing team must be informed immediately, so they can make the necessary changes to the contract and avoid the PGTA being overpaid.

 #### Increases in FTE

 Any increases to PGTA FTE allocation will be made once a term only at the end of the contract.
 The PGTA must inform staffing that they have been allocated more hours and this will be verified by the staffing team.

+**TODO**: Check this as increases also have to be agreed via Tobias for budget purposes.

 ### End of contract